nmtc-run/nmtc-run.github.io/pages/legends/01-gene.md

 **Barb:** Gene’s first Voyageur was 1987.
 My youngest [Gene, Jr.] and I drove out to see what it was all about.
 The next year, he dragged my oldest [Billy] into it.
 I went out and crewed that one, mainly because he had Billy with him.
 The next year, I captained a Voyageur aid station.
 The next year, I captained the aid station with Young Gene’s future wife and her two parents, while the boys ran.
 By then, Gene was running Ed Fitz, too; before long, I was in charge of the aid stations for Ed Fitz, then Voyageur aid stations, and eventually I was directing the race itself.

-![Minnesota Voyageur packet pickup](/img/legends/g-steve-barb-barb.jpeg "Minnesota Voyageur packet pickup") *Packet pickup at the 1991 edition of the Minnesota Voyageur, featuring Steve, Barb Curnow, and Barb's daughter Barb Curnow.*
+![Minnesota Voyageur packet pickup](/img/legends/g-steve-barb-barb.jpeg "Minnesota Voyageur packet pickup") *Packet pickup at the 1991 edition of the Minnesota Voyageur, featuring son-in-law Steve Bengtson, Barb Curnow, and daughter Barb Bengtson.*

 **Q. Seems like Gene had a way of convincing other people to get involved.**